Prostaglandin H2

-Prostaglandin H2 is a type of prostaglandin and a precursor for many other biologically significant molecules.
+Prostaglandin H2 (PGH2), or prostaglandin H2 (PGH2), is a type of prostaglandin and a precursor for many other biologically significant molecules.
 It is synthesized from arachidonic acid in a reaction catalyzed by a cyclooxygenase enzyme.
-The conversion from Arachidonic acid to Prostaglandin H2 is a two step process.
-First, COX-1 catalyzes the addition of two free oxygens to form the 1,2-Dioxane bridge and a peroxide functional group to form Prostaglandin G2.
-Second, COX-2 reduces the peroxide functional group to a Secondary alcohol, forming Prostaglandin H2.
-Other peroxidases like Hydroquinone have been observed to reduce PGG2 to PGH2.
-PGH2 is unstable at room temperature, with a half life of 90-100 seconds, so it is often converted into a different prostaglandin.
+The conversion from arachidonic acid to prostaglandin H2 is a two-step process.
+First, COX-1 catalyzes the addition of two free oxygens to form the 1,2-dioxane bridge and a peroxide functional group to form prostaglandin G2 (PGG2).
+Second, COX-2 reduces the peroxide functional group to a secondary alcohol, forming prostaglandin H2.
+Other peroxidases like hydroquinone have been observed to reduce PGG2 to PGH2.
+PGH2 is unstable at room temperature, with a half life of 90–100 seconds, so it is often converted into a different prostaglandin.
+PGH2 is produced by every type of cell except for red blood cells and has a wide range of effects in the body.